-Because as they stare down upon their bundle of joy – their sweet, tiny miracle of life—aren't they, in a way, also coming face-to-face with the unmerciful reality of their own mortality?
+Because as they stare down upon their bundle of joy – their sweet, tiny miracle of life – in a way, aren't they also coming face-to-face with the unmerciful reality of their own mortality?
 We live, we reproduce, we die.
-As soon as you or your significant other pops out a brand-new human, you're on the second step of that journey!
+As soon as you or your significant other pops out a brand new human, you're on the second step of that journey!
 The journey that is only three steps long!
-You may have given yourself the greatest gift of all, but that glorious thing – that baby – will also serve as a constant reminder of an eternal truth for the rest of your life: You are going to die.
+You may have given yourself the greatest gift of all, but that glorious thing – that baby – will also serve as a constant reminder of an eternal truth for the rest of your life: you are going to die.

 Anyway, this brings me to Liam Payne.